Evshved/xcom/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-rubocop-brightgreen.svg)](https://github.com/rubocop/rubocop)

-This is a project to parse a web server log file and extract number of visits per page in total and unique methods.
+This is a project to parse a web server log file and extract number of visits per page in total and unique methods and to build map or transitions between pages.

 ## Run

 First clone the repository and `cd` into the root of the project.
-Ruby 2.7.1 is used to develop.
+Ruby 3.0.2 is used to develop.

 To install dependencies execute: